Nicholas School of the Environment: History

 The Nicholas School celebrates its creation date as 1991, but it represents a coming together of three entities that are almost as old as the university itself.
 Both formed in 1938, the School of Forestry and Environmental Studies and the Duke University Marine Laboratory came together in 1991 to become the School of Environment.
 Following a $20 million gift from Peter M. and Ginny Nicholas in 1995, the school was named the Nicholas School of the Environment.
 In 1997, the Department of Geology (formed in 1936) joined the school as the Division of Earth and Climate Sciences and focuses on a number of areas at the intersection of earth and environmental sciences.

 In 2018, Toddi Steelman was named Dean of the Nicholas School.
 In 2023, Steelman was appointed by Duke University President Vincent Price to the newly created role of Vice Provost for Climate and Sustainability for the university.
 Lori Bennear has served as the Dean of the Nicholas School since July 1, 2025; she previously served in an interim capacity following Steelman's departure.

+Toddi Steelman, who works with the Nicholas School of the Environment at Duke University, was named as one of Forbes' Sustainability Leaders 2025.
+"In her two years as Duke’s sustainability chief, Dr. Toddi Steelman helped the university reach 100% carbon neutrality in 2024."